 He graduated from Western Washington State College, magna cum laude, with a bachelor’s degree in Political Science, followed by a Juris Doctor from Gonzaga University (with honors).
 At Gonzaga, he was articles editor of the Law Review and winner of the Linden Cup Moot Court Competition.
-He also earned an LL.M. in Public International Law from the University of London.
+He also earned an LL.M. in Public International Law (with honors) from the University of London.

 Farris has specialized in constitutional appellate litigation.
 In that capacity, he has argued before the U.S. Supreme Court, eight federal circuit courts of appeals, and in the highest courts of 13 states.
 He is also the author of numerous amicus briefs before the U.S. Supreme Court.

 A fixture on Capitol Hill for over 30 years, Farris has testified many times before both the House and Senate.
-He was co-chairman of the Coalition for the Free Exercise of Religion that successfully lobbied Congress for the passage of the Religious Freedom Restoration Act.
-He has also been a leading advocate for the sovereignty of the United States with his successful opposition to various United Nations treaties designed to control American domestic policy.
+He was an executive committee member of the Coalition for the Free Exercise of Religion that successfully lobbied Congress for the passage of the Religious Freedom Restoration Act of 1993, and served as co-chairman of the drafting committee that wrote the law.

 Farris also has substantial experience in international human rights advocacy.
-He served for a nearly a decade on the board of Christian Solidarity International—a Swiss-based human rights organization.
-He served as International Vice President for a number of years and participated in missions to the Soviet Union and Romania.
+He served for nearly a decade on the board of Christian Solidarity International—a Swiss-based human rights organization.
+He served as International Vice President of CSI for a number of years and participated in missions to the former Soviet Union and Romania.
 He has also engaged in private diplomatic missions to China and the Czech Republic.

 Farris is nationally known as a pioneering leader of the modern homeschooling movement.
 His leadership of HSLDA has taken him to nearly every state and a growing number of other nations.